Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Test your Internet connection and see if you're getting what you pay for.

+The Finder broadband speed test calculates a number of different factors related to your broadband speed.
 Results are only an indication of the speeds you are receiving and should be used as general advice to compare broadband plans.

-What is a speed test?
+What is a broadband speed test?

-How do speed tests work?
+How do broadband speed tests work?

 Like all speed tests, the Finder broadband speed test calculates the time it takes to transfer small amounts of data both to and from your computer from the speed-test server.